anshullpal/Your_Gemini/README.md

-Here is a simple and effective README.md file for your project.
-You can copy and paste this directly into a file named README.md in your project root.

-Gemini Express Server
 A simple Node.js application using Express to connect to the Google Gemini API via a dedicated endpoint.

 🚀 Getting Started